25prabhu10/notes/docs/Concepts/AWS/AWS.md

   - EC2 exposes a standard Linux machine we can use any way we want
   - RDS exposes a standard database we can connect to using a URL
   - ElastiCache exposes a cache URL we can connect to using a URL
-  - ASG / ELB are automated and we don't have to program against them
+  - ASG/ELB are automated and we don't have to program against them
   - Route53 was setup manual

 - Developing against AWS has two components: